-I think we often overlook the significant association between obesity and cancer.
+We often overlook the association between obesity and cancer

 The driving force between breast cancer and obesity seems to be insulin resistance (IR).